rishabhbhatt009/Mind-Palace/ReadMe.md

 - Keep it simple
 - Write from memory based on your understanding.
 Do not copy !

----
-Workflow Design
+## Workflow Design

+- all notes first go to `Fleeting-Notes` from where they are moved actual location.
+This keeps the focus on note and its content rather than placement
-- main page : `!Folder-Name`
+- main page : `_Folder-Name`
 - file/folder Name : No spaces each work capital (Titles)
+-
 - Technology Notes :
 	- remember you are writing notes not code
 	- create a separate note for code snippets